jsszhh/Google_Certificate_Capstone/Part 3. Visualization & Wrapping Up Findings/Python_Visuals.md

 This chart shows that the most important IV for predicting a student's grade bracket was the number of times they accessed and used course resources.

-After that, how many times the student raised their hands, viewed announcements, and participated in classroom discussions were the most impactful IVs.
+After that, how many times the student raised their hands, viewed announcements, and participated in classroom discussions were the most impactful variables for determining a student's success in their studies that year.